krismartin/clarifai-ruby/README.md

 # Clarifai

-A Ruby wrapper for the Clarifai APIs
+A Ruby wrapper for the Clarifai API

 ## Installation